 China-Japan relations have been going through a rough time over the last decade.

-“The last 10 years have really been the worst period of tension between the two countries, since the Cold War, perhaps since World War II.” says Benjamin Charlston, senior researcher with Oxford Analytica.
+“The last 10 years have really been the worst period of tension between the two countries, since the Cold War, perhaps since World War II.” says Benjamin Charlton, senior researcher with Oxford Analytica.

 The current Beijing-Tokyo chill dates back to 2012, when there was a tense confrontation over a small group of islands in the East China Sea, which both countries claimed sovereignty over.

-“Since then, although it has left the headlines, the situation on the ground, or in the water I should say surrounding these islands, has not really improved,” says Charlston.
+“Since then, although it has left the headlines, the situation on the ground, or in the water I should say surrounding these islands, has not really improved,” says Charlton.

 “There are still ships from both countries confronting each other.
 Japan sees it as an intrusion by Chinese ships into Japanese waters, so this really has not been resolved.
 And it is very difficult for either leader to really reach out to the other country."

 China and Japan have never been great friends, however.
 Mutual hostility dates back to the Sino-Japanese war in 1895, the brutal invasion of China during World War II, the Nanjing massacre of over 300,000 Chinese.

 But that was all 70 and more years ago.
 Germany has reconciled with its enemies, why is there still this antagonism between the two Asian countries?